MichaelCurrin/py-project-template/README.md

 To use this project, follow either the [Add VS Code boilerplate](#add-vs-code-boilerplate) or [Use this base project](#use-this-base-project) sections.
 Keep reading later in the doc if you need more detail.

-See also a related project - [MichaelCurrin/python-package-quickstart](https://github.com/MichaelCurrin/python-package-quickstart).
+See also a related PY quickstart project - [MichaelCurrin/python-package-quickstart](https://github.com/MichaelCurrin/python-package-quickstart).
+For Node, see [MichaelCurrin/node-project-template](https://github.com/MichaelCurrin/node-project-template)

 **Table of contents**